-In the 1930s, Edwin Lutyens, Britain’s greatest 20th century architect (Lindisfarne Castle, The Cenotaph, most of New Delhi) submitted designs for a most magnificent Catholic cathedral to be known as the Metropolitan Cathedral of Christ the King.
+In the 1930s, Edwin Lutyens, Britain’s greatest 20th century architect (The Cenotaph, Castle Drogo, Thiepval Memorial, India Gate, Rashtrapati Bhavan) submitted designs for a magnificent Catholic cathedral to be known as the Metropolitan Cathedral of Christ the King in Liverpool.

-However, money was scarce after World War II and when the projected costs sky-rocketed from £3m to a staggering £29m, the Metropolitan Cathedral of Christ the King became the greatest building never built.
+However, money was scarce after World War Two and when the projected costs sky-rocketed from £3m to a staggering £29m, his Metropolitan Cathedral of Christ the King became the greatest building never built.

 As you descend the spiral staircase next to the Blessed Sacrament chapel, you find yourself inside a magnificent space built with deep purple bricks and granite hewn from Penrhyn Quarry in Cornwall.
-Described as a ‘beautiful, atmospheric space’, the crypt holds a wonderful collection of religious iconographic treasures, the vast majority of which are on display lining the walls, the vaulted passageways, the chapels and the concert room.
-Known by many in the city as Liverpool’s third cathedral, the Lutyens Crypt is unlike any other church crypt you’ve ever been to…
+Described as a ‘beautiful, atmospheric space’, the crypt holds a wonderful collection of religious iconographic treasures, the vast majority of which are on display and line its walls.

+The vaulted passageways, chapels, and concert room are also highlights, indicating a small piece of Lutyens’ grander vision.
+Known by many in the city as Liverpool’s third cathedral, the Lutyens Crypt is unlike any other church crypt in Britain.